What's 1989?

 card-driven game based on the Twilight Struggle system about the Democratic

 revolutions in Eastern Europe in 1989.
-The game was designed by website
+The game is designed by Ted

 1989 can nicely be summed up as "Twilight Struggle with Battle Cards."
 The core